 Sometimes, that comes as a detriment to the business.
-People who collect the stone, the cutters, and even some of the designers do this as a side job — they’re retired or they have another full time job— and it can be difficult to have enough material to work with to sell pieces on a regular pieces.
+People who collect the stone, the cutters, and even some of the designers do this as a side job.
+It can be difficult to have enough material to work with to sell pieces on a regular basis.

 But maybe that’s what makes Leland Blue so special.
 The people who work with Leland Blue do it on their own time, because they love it.
 Karen found that Leland Blue could help her recover both physically and mentally from a serious car accident.